 State of Hawaii

-Your Committee on Transportation and International Affairs, to which was referred H.B.
-No. 1059, H.D.
-2, entitled:
+Your Committee on Judiciary & Hawaiian Affairs, to which was referred S.B.
+No. 36 entitled:

-"A BILL FOR AN ACT RELATING TO COURT ADVISEMENT CONCERNING ALIEN STATUS,"
+"A BILL FOR AN ACT RELATING TO THE INITIATION OF FELONY PROSECUTIONS,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Transportation and International Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1059, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1059, H.D.
-2, S.D.
-1, and be referred to the Committee on Judiciary and Labor.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 36 and recommends that it pass Second Reading and be placed on the calendar for Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Judiciary & Hawaiian Affairs,